ErdosDragonSlayer/codieos-triadic-resonance/README.md

 # 🔱 CodieOS Triadic Resonance: A Constructive Proof of the Erdős–Straus Conjecture

-This project presents a complete, constructive solution to the Erdős–Straus Conjecture:
+This project presents a proposed constructive solution to the Erdős–Straus Conjecture:

 > For all integers n ≥ 2,
 > there exist positive integers x, y, z such that: